jpverkamp/blog/content/reviews/books/George R.R. Martin/Wild Cards/7 - Dead Mans Hand.md

 page_count: 335
 series_index: [7]
 ---
 This is a strange book.
-Rather than the previous format of two short story collections and a mosaic novel, this subseries has two collections and now two mosiac novels ({{< goodreads book="Ace in the Hole" >}} being the other).
+Rather than the previous format of two short story collections and a mosaic novel, this subseries has two collections and now two mosiac novels ([[Ace in the Hole]]() being the other).
 What's strange is that it continues the same plotlines of the first two books and mostly takes place at the same time as Ace in the Hole.
-Rather than focusing primarily on Puppetman and the political plotline in Atlanta, {{< goodreads book="Dead Man's Hand" >}} is set mostly in New York and deals with the death of Chrysalis, the investigation of Ti Malice.
+Rather than focusing primarily on Puppetman and the political plotline in Atlanta, [[Dead Man's Hand]]() is set mostly in New York and deals with the death of Chrysalis, the investigation of Ti Malice.

 As a stand alone or complete alternative to Ace in the Hole, I think it would have been a lot stronger.
 Once the stories merge and start replaying events we've already seen in Atlanta (albeit with a different point of view), it feels a lot more repetitive.